dreamcatcher-tech/network/Inbox/2025-05-18 1954 widget comms protocol.md

 the versions should be split in to full board, or partial / dynamic sizeable items.

-advertise if diff capable.  or just make it a message type that sends in arrays to diff the target with.
+advertise if diff capable.  or just make it a message type that sends in arrays to diff the target with. pull in privy by dynamic import, but pull in the types as a statically analyzable dynamic import, or make it part of the package.

+by far the easiest path is a wrapper component that goes round the outside of any widget. this can be the top level wrapper of all widgets, and in production it can render its children

+another version can render all the components directly, without being in a frame, but it still handles the privy login stuff.

+the privy stuff is what will be slowing bolt down too.

+make the iframe background transparent, and have some test widgets like a storybook.